-Having experienced a miscarriage at 8 weeks following 3 years of infertility and 4 rounds of fertility treatment I want to share some of the techniques that I am finding indispensable to my well-being and happiness.
+Having experienced a miscarriage at 8 weeks following 3 years of infertility and 4 rounds of fertility treatment I want to share how to cope with miscarriage by sharing some of the techniques that I found indispensable to my well-being and happiness.
+My miscarriage.
 Everyone is different but I recommend the following ways of how to cope with miscarriage, be that one you are going through at the moment or one that happened in the past:

 It can be tempting to carry on as normal but you and your body have been through a lot and you need time to process what has happened and recover physically.
 Take time off work if you can (you are entitled to time off), cancel your immediate commitments and take some time for you.
 I’m not saying take to your bed for weeks but give yourself a few days off especially during the actual miscarriage.
 Also just stop at intervals throughout your day and breath.
 You could practice my 3 + 2 = 5 breathing.
 Breathe in for the count of 3, hold your breath for 2 counts and breathe out for the count of 5.
 This sends the message to your body that it is safe to relax.

 Take this time to really nourish yourself both physically, by getting as much sleep as possible and by eating and drinking (water) frequently, and emotionally by practising mindfulness, being totally present in the moment, not going over past events or looking to the future.
 To learn more about mindfulness and listen to an hour-long interview on how mindfulness has changed my perspective of every area of my life see ‘What is mindfulness?’
 To receive a free mindfulness meditation and guide ’10 easy ways to bring mindfulness into your life’ sign up.